ZYSF/gen1cpu/InstructionSet.md

     0xD2abiiii: a=data[b+i];

 The standard memory bus allows for 64-bit addresses but only handles 32 bits of data at a time.
+When reading a value (into a 64-bit register), it is *not* sign-extended (TODO: Test this).

 Implementations may provide specialised instructions and/or specialised hardware interfaces for dealing with other sizes, but as a standard 32-bit reads/writes are probably the most practical.